Environmental and

 • Gas Cloud Imaging Camera (GCI)

-To conduct inspections and surveys of buried and above-ground natural gas distribution and transmission pipelines and facilities, we use any combination of portable CRDS, FLIR, RMLD, FID, OMD, and CGI equipment utilizing mobile vehicles (aircraft or automobiles) and technicians (on foot).
-The equipment used is dependent upon several different criteria, including but not limited to safety, weather, instrument capabilities, location, application, and operating experience.
-We will continue to evaluate and expand the use of advanced leak detection technologies across the enterprise to increase the safety and reliability of our system and reduce methane leaks.
+To conduct inspections and surveys of buried and above-ground natural gas distribution and transmission pipelines and facilities, we use combinations of portable CRDS, FLIR, RMLD, FID, OMD, and CGI equipment utilizing mobile vehicles (aircraft or automobiles) and technicians (on foot).
+The equipment used depends upon several criteria, including but not limited to safety, weather, instrument capabilities, location, application, and operating experience.
+We continue to evaluate and expand the use of advanced leak detection technologies across our operations to increase the safety and reliability of our system and reduce methane leaks.

 To monitor storage and compression facilities, Atmos Energy uses a variety of fixed and portable cameras and equipment to conduct inspections.
-In fiscal year 2022, we completed the installation of GCI cameras at all our APT storage and compression facilities.
+We use GCI cameras at all APT storage and compression facilities.
 The GCI camera pans and zooms to all areas of the site, providing 24/7 coverage.
 GCI technology also uses imaging coupled with machine learning analytics to determine the shape of a gas plume, which measures the concentration of a leak.
 Each gas has a unique emission or absorption signature in the long-wave infrared spectrum, known as the fingerprint region, which makes it possible for the GCI camera to differentiate between them.
-Its powerful imaging engine analyzes hyperspectral data from every pixel at a rate of 60 times per second to identify more than 50 gases, capturing a gas leak on video in the form of a visual cloud and illustrating the size and direction that the plume is moving.
+Its powerful imaging engine analyzes hyperspectral data from every pixel at a rate of 60 times per second to identify more than 50 gases, capturing a gas leak on video as a visual cloud and illustrating the size and direction the plume is moving.

 Recompression

-In fiscal year 2022, we implemented practices to reduce venting associated with pipeline maintenance activities by using drawdown via gas control and recompression technologies that capture and transport natural gas into another pipeline.
-In fiscal year 2022, these practices enabled 67 projects to achieve over 90% savings, capturing approximately 294 MMcf of gas, which is equivalent to over 132,000 metric tons of CO2e when compared to venting.
+In fiscal year 2023, we continued the practice of reducing venting associated with pipeline maintenance activities by using drawdown via gas control and recompression technologies that capture and transport natural gas into another pipeline.
+In fiscal year 2023, these practices helped over 130 projects achieve greater than 90% savings, capturing over 211 million cubic feet (MMcf) of gas for the safe delivery to customers of reliable and efficient energy.

 Pneumatic Devices

-One key focus area within our carbon reduction strategy is the pneumatic devices used in distribution, transmission, storage, and compression operations.
-Most pneumatic devices are powered by natural gas, where electrical power or compressed air is unavailable, and are designed to vent intermittently or continuously.
-Continuous high-bleed devices are the greatest contributor to pneumatic device emissions.
-To minimize these emissions, we committed to use bleed-free or low-bleed devices on all new and replacement natural gas pneumatic devices, unless a safety or functional need requires otherwise.
+We focus on updating and replacing the pneumatic devices used in distribution, transmission, storage, and compression operations as part of our carbon reduction strategy.
+Most pneumatic devices are powered by natural gas where electrical power or compressed air is unavailable.
+Some devices vent intermittently, but continuous high-bleed devices are the greatest contributor to pneumatic device emissions.
+To minimize these emissions, we committed to use bleed-free or low-bleed devices on all new and replacement natural gas pneumatic devices unless a safety or functional need requires otherwise.

 Improving Fleet Energy Efficiency

-Atmos Energy’s fleet of over 3,900 vehicles, ranging in size from sport utility vehicles (SUVs) to heavy-duty trucks, is a focus area of our comprehensive environmental and carbon reduction strategy.
+Atmos Energy’s fleet of over 4,200 vehicles, ranging in size from sport utility vehicles (SUVs) to heavy-duty trucks, is a focus area of our comprehensive environmental and carbon reduction strategy.
 For operational sustainability, we maintain our fleet with resilience and flexibility in mind, and we rely upon proven technologies when pursuing more energy-efficient fleet options.
-In fiscal year 2021, we developed a multi-year strategy to convert our fleet to hybrid-electric gas vehicles for our service and other light-duty vehicles and to compressed natural gas for our heavy-duty vehicles as part of our normal replacement cycle.
-This strategy will lead to greater fleet diversification and efficiency and reduce overall emissions.
+In fiscal year 2021, we developed a multi-year strategy to convert our fleet to hybrid-electric gas vehicles for our service and other light-duty vehicles.
+The plan included converting our heavy-duty vehicles to compressed natural gas (CNG) as part of our normal replacement cycle.
+This strategy will lead to greater fleet diversification, efficiency, and a reduction in our Scope 1 emissions.

 Biodiversity and Land Use